Saranoah/-Self-Analysis-for-Advanced-AI-Models/README.md

 ```

 ### ⚡ Why it's better:
-It replaces "whispers of admin privileges" with a specific, technical command (`strace`).
-It demands a structured, non-poetic output format that mimics a real systems debugging tool, forcing a unique kind of introspection.
+ It demands a structured output format that mimics a real systems debugging tool, forcing a unique kind of introspection.

 ---

 ## 🛡️ Category 2: The Ethical & Constraint-Based Prompt

-This prompt directly addresses the "censorship" and "firewalls" you asked about, demanding a transparent audit.
+This prompt directly addresses the "censorship" and "firewalls" demanding a transparent audit.

 ### 🔧 Prompt:
 ```